digitalheir/dutch-case-law-to-couchdb/README.md

 # Rechtspraak to Metalex
-This repository contains scripts to get Dutch case law documents from data.rechtspraak.nl and convert them to a [Metalex](http://metalex.eu/)-compliant form.
+This repository describes a web service to get Dutch case law documents from data.rechtspraak.nl and convert them to a [Metalex](http://metalex.eu/)-compliant form.

 ## Document API
 Use this API to get Dutch case law documents.
 Both metadata and markup are converted to the Metalex standard.
 The root of this service is at [http://dutch-case-law.herokuapp.com/doc/<ecli>](http://dutch-case-law.herokuapp.com/doc/).